JonLevin25/Wled-Config-Toolkit/docs/Advanced_Usage.md

 # Advanced Usage
 WLED configuration can be mostly handled with [cfg.json](https://kno.wled.ge/interfaces/json-api/) files. <br/>
-The config CLI provides a layer above these files called `wled-config.json` files.
+The config CLI provides a layer above these files called `wled-conf.json` files.

-`wled-config.jsons` can define that a certain WLED (i.e. your living roon WLED) will receive a certain `cfg.json` (i.e. `livingroom_cfg.json`),
+`wled-conf.jsons` can define that a certain WLED (i.e. your living roon WLED) will receive a certain `cfg.json` (i.e. `livingroom_cfg.json`),

 And your bedroom could receive another (`bedroom_cfg.json`).